rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 person.company!!.address!!.country
 ```

-If you get an exception in this line, you won’t be able to tell whether it was
-company or address that held a null value.
+If you get an exception in this line, you won’t be able to tell whether it was `company` or `address` that held a `null` value.

 So far, we’ve discussed mostly how to access the values of nullable types.
 But what should you do if you need to pass a nullable value as an argument to a function that expects a non-null value?
 The compiler doesn’t allow you to do that without a check, because doing so is unsafe.
-The Kotlin language doesn’t have any special support for this case, but there’s a standard library function that can help you: it’s called let.
+The Kotlin language doesn’t have any special support for this case, but there’s a standard library function that can help you: it’s called `let`.

 ### 7.1.7 Dealing with nullable expressions: The "let" function

-The let function makes it easier to deal with nullable expressions.
-Together with the safe-call operator, it allows you to evaluate an expression, check the result for null, and store the result in a variable, all in a single, concise expression.
+The `let` function makes it easier to deal with nullable expressions.
+Together with the safe-call operator, it allows you to evaluate an expression, check the result for `null`, and store the result in a variable, all in a single, concise expression.

 One of its most common uses is handling a nullable argument that should be passed to a function that expects a non-null parameter.
-Let’s say the function sendEmailTo takes one parameter of type String and sends an email to that address.
+Let’s say the function `sendEmailTo` takes one parameter of type `String` and sends an email to that address.
 This function is written in Kotlin and requires a non-null parameter:

 ```kotlin
 fun sendEmailTo(email: String) { /*...*/ }